 Museums, historic houses, plantations, and restaurants take centre stage in Charleston today.
-Depending on your interests, museum possibilities have to include: the Charleston Museum; the Gibbes Museum (specialising in southern art and the Charleston Renaissance period); historic Patriot’s Point and the USS Yorktown (a decommissioned aircraft carrier that’s now a floating museum with vintage aircraft lining the flight deck); the world-class South Carolina Aquarium right on the Cooper River; and the Civil War’s Fort Sumter National Monument—reached by tour boat.
+Depending on your interests, museum possibilities have to include: the Charleston Museum; the Gibbes Museum (specialising in southern art and the Charleston Renaissance period); historic Patriot’s Point and the USS Yorktown (a decommissioned aircraft carrier that’s now a floating museum with vintage aircraft lining the flight deck); and the Civil War’s Fort Sumter National Monument—reached by tour boat.

 Though there are many possibilities open to the public, two of Charleston’s best historic houses (Aiken Rhett and Nathaniel Russell houses) can be visited through the Historic Charleston Foundation.
 And don’t miss the Foundation’s two great shops at 108 Meeting Street and in the Historic Charleston City Market, which is also the place to buy famed sweetgrass baskets.